First COVID-19 tier regulations in England: Tier 3 additional restrictions in specific regions

-Amendments to earlier measures
+Requirement to obtain contact details

-A schedule attached to the 'tier 1' regulations added cinemas, concert venues and theatres to the requirement for venue operators to obtain contact details (name and phone number) from people or groups entering the venue.
+The tier 1 regulations added cinemas, concert venues and theatres to the existing requirement for venue operators to obtain contact details (name and phone number) from people or groups entering the venue.

 Enforcement

 Breaches of the regulations were offences and could be prosecuted or dealt with by fixed penalty notices with penalties ranging up to £10,000 for repeated violations.

 Reviews and revocation

 The Secretary of State had to review the need for all the restrictions every 28 days, and also the applicability of the tier 2 geographical areas every 14 days.
 There was no separate review of the tier 1 geographical areas.
 Tier 3 geographical area designations were set to expire automatically after 28 days.

 All of the tier regulations were set to expire automatically on 14 April 2021.
-In the event, however, they were all revoked early, on 5 November 2020, by The Health Protection (Coronavirus, Restrictions) (England) (No. 4) Regulations 2020 which enforced a more rigorous second lockdown.
+In the event, however, they were all revoked early, on 5 November 2020, by the Health Protection (Coronavirus, Restrictions) (England) (No. 4) Regulations 2020 which enforced a more rigorous second lockdown.